 Now comes the harder task.
 Ask them to go through each pile and take out the things they don’t like to play with.
 They may look at you like you’ve lost your mind.
 Be patient.
 Stay the course.
 I find my kids do better with this when I provide them with two bins and tell them anything they don’t want can either go to kids who don’t have any toys (i.e. donation), or into a “maybe box”.
 Tell them if they want anything from their maybe box later, you will get it out for them.
 This usually helps.

 You will likely still see a mountain of stuff before you, but at least it will be in piles of like with like.
-Here’s what to do next: decide how many containers actually fit into the space, and get rid of the rest.
-You could also decide to limit the number of containers.
-Know that the fewer choices your kids have the happier they will be.
+Now it’s time to contain it!

 When choosing containers here are a few tips:

 - Choose containers that have just enough space for each collection so the bins don’t overflow, but not so much space they encourage your kids to add to them.

 - If your kids have a hard time with containers they can’t see through then you may want to invest in clear containers.
 I used containers we already had for this project, but I also like these these bins from The Container Store, which you can use to divide up bins you already have, or use on their own.

 - I also recommend taking all the lids off the containers because it makes it easier for your kids to put things away.

 - Don’t be tempted to get bins that have a slot for each toy.
 This will just make things more difficult for your kids to pick up.
 The goal is ease.
 They should be able to chuck something into the bin and be done with it.

 - Finally, if it makes sense, let your kids put their toys directly on the shelves or drawers without a container at all, like the trucks pictured above.
 It adds a pop of color, and makes them easy to get out and put away.